hackforla/UI-UX/README.md

 ```
 Hi My name is _____ and I am looking forward to joining the UI/UX community of practice.
 Here is my email address ___________.
 Please add me to the drive.
 ```
-- The Community of Practice leads will add you to the Google Drive [shared folder](https://drive.google.com/drive/u/0/folders/1os-4KyGnL0SXIeyfoDICOEpG5CO_1MaV).
+- The Community of Practice leads will ask you for your email address so that they can add you to the Google Drive [shared folder](https://drive.google.com/drive/u/0/folders/1os-4KyGnL0SXIeyfoDICOEpG5CO_1MaV).
 - Once you receive the email that you have been added to the folder, Add yourself to the [Team Roster](https://docs.google.com/spreadsheets/d/1tdfmQntbXnb2qK7qAWCAtzFi94ZTL8YTDkIwyuLm2_w/edit).
 Make sure you fill in ***every column*** except E, L, M, N, O, P, Q, R, S.
 - Create a [GitHub](https://github.com/) account if you don't already have one.
 We use GitHub for everything!
 - Set up [two-factor authentication](https://www.hackforla.org/guide-pages/2FA.html) while waiting for the GitHub Admin to send you the invite (this can be completed after starting to attend meetings)